lukegibson101/snake-game/README.md

 All HTML files were run through (https://validator.w3.org/) and my CSS file was run through (https://jigsaw.w3.org/css-validator/) to ensure all code meets the correct standard.
 There was one error found in the HTML, however, this part of the code formed a vital function of the game and despite trying to fix I could not find a solution.
 No errors were found for the CSS.
 ![HTML Error](docs/read-me/html-validator.png)
-snake.js and modal.js were run through (https://jshint.com/) and no errors were found.
+For javasscript, snake.js and modal.js were run through (https://jshint.com/) and no errors were found.

 ## Bugs